KickflipCli/kickflip-src/packages/kickflip-docs/source/docs/navigation.md

 That in mind, here are some suggestions to try:

-### Build one with the "Router Nav plugin"
+### Use Kickflips static router
-You can opt to use the official [Router Nav plugin](https://packagist.org/packages/kickflip/kickflip-router-nav-plugin) which provides a pseudo-router for Kickflip.
+Out of the box, Kickflip creates an instance of Laravel's router defined based on your sources.
-What this means is that Kickflip will create an instance of Laravel's Router to allow use of Router and URL methods.
+This means that you can utilize some of the Router and URL methods you may already be familiar with.

-This gives users the ability to access familiar methods in templates such as: `url()` and `route()`.
+This gives users the ability to access helper methods in templates such as: `url()` and `route()`.
-Additionally, this plugin will register an event listener that attempts to finda and load a `config/navigation.php` file.
+Additionally, this plugin will register an event listener that attempts to find and load a `config/navigation.php` file.

 This navigation config file should return an array of `NavItem` instances which represent the desired Nav tree.
 Finally, when rendering a view you can access the `$navigation` variable in your blade templates to access Nav items.

-### Mimic the Docs Site
+#### Example: Mimic the Docs Site
 Our Docs website uses the method described above, you can feel free to copy this implementation example.
 Here's a shortened excerpt of the Nav config these docs use:
 ```php